emoncms/emoncms/docs/RaspberryPi/language_support.md

 ### 1) Check installed languages

-You will need to have ssh access to be able to check the languages installed, if you don't know how to do this then have a look at ssh.md.
+You will need to have ssh access to be able to check the languages installed.

 From the cmd line enter the following: